 Basics of the New York MTA Tax

 Residents of New York State face a wide range of local taxes.
 For instance, New York has a fairly cumbersome tobacco tax, and there’s even a possibility that a new “soda tax” may be implemented in the future.
-Those who live in the greater New York City metropolitan area, however, are uniquely subject to a tax commonly known as the MTA Tax.
+Those living in the greater New York City metropolitan area, however, are uniquely subject to the MTA Tax.

 The MTA Tax, more formally known as the “Metropolitan Commuter Transportation Mobility Tax” (or MCTMT) depending on their circumstances.
 In comparison to other taxes, though, the MTA Tax is actually rather modest – the highest rate currently is only 0.34% – but is a cornerstone of funding for transportation services such as trains, ferries and subways in the greater New York City area.

-The MCTMT is imposed on employers and self-employed individuals under the rationale that these employers and self-employed individuals are consuming local transportation services on a regular basis; thus, an extra tax is warranted to balance out this consumption.
+The MCTMT applies to employers and self-employed individuals.
+The rationale is that these employers and self-employed individuals consume local transportation services on a regular basis.
+Accordingly, the extra tax is warranted to balance out this consumption.
 In this article, we will cover the MCTMT in detail and then discuss why local taxes such as the MCTMT, or MTA Tax, make it necessary to find a qualified tax attorney in the New York City area.

 MTA Tax Localities and Rates

-The MTA Tax is imposed within what’s known as the “Metropolitan Commuter Transportation District,” or MCTD for short.
-The MCTD includes the counties of Manhattan, Bronx, Kings (Brooklyn), Queens, Richmond (Staten Island), Rockland, Nassau, Suffolk, Orange, Putnam, Dutchess and Westchester.
+The MTA Tax is imposed within the “Metropolitan Commuter Transportation District,” or MCTD for short.
+The MCTD includes the five counties of New York City: Manhattan, Bronx, Kings (Brooklyn), Queens, Richmond (Staten Island).
+It also includes Rockland, Nassau, Suffolk, Orange, Putnam, Dutchess and Westchester counties.

-Even if you’re an employer or self-employed individual within one of these areas, you may not necessarily be liable for any tax under the MCTMT.
-The MCTMT is only triggered if you meet the applicable thresholds.
+Even if you’re an employer or self-employed individual within one of these areas, you might not be liable for the MCTMT tax.
+The MCTMT applies only if you meet the applicable thresholds.
 For employers, the following rates apply: for payroll expenses above $312,500 but not above $375,000, the rate is 0.11%; for payroll expenses above $375,000 but not above $437,500, the rate is 0.23%, and the rate only rises to 0.34% for payroll expenses above $437,500.
 Accordingly, if your payroll expenses don’t exceed $312,500, you won’t owe any tax under the MTA Tax, even if you’re operating within the MCTD.

-For self-employed individuals, the situation is even more straightforward: rather than being based on payroll expenses, the MCTMT liability is triggered whenever a self-employed person has net income of at least $50,000.
+For self-employed individuals, the situation is even more straightforward.
+Rather than basing liability on payroll expenses, MCTMT liability applies whenever a self-employed person has net income of $50,000 plus.
 Self-employed individuals who meet this threshold will pay at a flat rate of 0.34%.
 Net income for self-employed individuals follows the definition provided by Section 1402(a) of the Internal Revenue Code.
-Importantly, if a self-employed person earn income outside the bounds of the MCTD, then that person is allowed to allocate their earnings in order to properly compute their tax liability under the MCTMT their earnings between those earned inside the MCTD and those earned outside the MCTD.
+If a self-employed person earns income outside the MCTD, they can allocate to properly compute their tax liability.
+The allocation is based on their earnings inside the MCTD and those earned outside the MCTD.

 Applicability of the MTA Tax and Payment Schedule

-As with other tax laws, the terms of the MCTMT have narrow definitions, and so it’s important for employers and self-employed individuals to read the law carefully to determine its applicability in any particular case.
-In the context of the MCTMT, the term “employer” means any business entity which is required to deduct state income tax from employee wages and which has payroll expenses in excess of $2,500 in any given calendar quarter.
+As with other tax laws, the terms of the MCTMT have narrow definitions.
+Accordingly, it’s important for employers and self-employed individuals to read the law carefully to determine its applicability in a case.
+In the context of the MCTMT, the term “employer” is narrowly defined.
+It means any business required to deduct state income tax from employee wages that has payroll expenses in excess of $2,500 in any calendar quarter.
 Expenses incurred from certain entities (i.e. domestic and international government agencies), however, do not count toward the expense threshold.

-As is abundantly clear, merely complying with the provisions of the MCTMT, or MTA Tax, requires considerable amounts of effort and energy.
-Regardless of whether you’re an employer or a self-employed person, it’s almost imperative that you hire a NYC tax attorney to help you navigate through the MTA Tax to avoid incurring too much of a headache.
+As is clear, mere compliance with the MCTMT, or MTA Tax, requires considerable amounts of effort and energy.
+Regardless of whether you’re an employer or self-employed, consider hiring a NYC tax attorney.
+He or she can help you navigate through the MTA Tax to avoid incurring too much of a headache.
 Tax law is tricky enough even for professionals, so you shouldn’t hesitate to contact us at Mackay, Caswell & Callahan, P.C. for assistance with MTA Tax compliance, or other tax laws in the greater New York City area.